 Best (slightly) less expensive ergonomic office chair

-For a less expensive option (that still isn’t cheap), Perna likes Herman Miller’s Mirra Chair, because it has a mesh back, like the Aeron.
-“Mesh breathes, it’s dynamic, it kind of bends, and moves with you” throughout the day as you change positions, he says.
-This chair has other ergonomic features similar to the Aeron’s, too, namely it’s adjustable arms, seat angle, and lumbar support.
+For a less expensive option (that, we know, still isn’t cheap), Perna likes Herman Miller’s Mirra chair because it has a mesh back like the Aeron.
+“Mesh breathes, it’s dynamic, it kind of bends and moves with you” throughout the day as you change positions, he says.
+This chair has other ergonomic features similar to those of the Aeron, namely adjustable arms, seat angle, and lumbar support.

 Best affordable ergonomic office chair

 For a far less expensive alternative, Dr. Rudy Gehrman, the founder of New York City–based wellness center Physio Logic, recommends this chair from Modway, which has supportive mesh as well as the ability to adjust its armrests and seat height.
 Should you go this route, Gehrman suggests investing the money you would save on the above chairs in an alternative seating option, like an exercise ball or kneeling chair (both of which appear below), because “the more variety you have, the more likely you will decrease the chances of repetitive stress injuries.”

 Best affordable ergonomic office chair with a headrest